Starting with the BIG picture

 What are Business Model Red Flag Indicators?

 The Red Flag Indicators (in their current BETA version) help businesses and their stakeholders identify human rights risks associated with their business models.
-We are developing a non-exhaustive list that draws from a wide range of business models and complementing them with examples of how they show up in different industries.
+We’ve developed a non-exhaustive list that draws from a wide range of business models, and complemented them with examples of how they show up in different industries.

 At this stage, we are testing this evolving draft with stakeholders and aim to then work with partners to pilot different use cases for the indicators and further refine them based on what we learn.